Last updated on February 13th, 2026.

 To bake the perfect brownies, please take a minute to read through these tips carefully.

-Allow the brownies to cool for 1-2 hours before inverting and slicing.
-For a smooth slice, place the bronies in the refrigerator for 20 minutes, slice, and allow to reach room temperature.
+- The best way to slice these fudgy brownies is to allow the brownies to cool for 1-2 hours before inverting and slicing.
+For a smooth slice, place the brownies in the refrigerator for 20 minutes, slice, and allow to reach room temperature.

-Yes, use a 9×13-inch baking tin and double the recipe.
+This recipe makes one 8×8-inch brownie, enough to slice 12-16 slices.
+To make a 9×13-inch double the recipe.
 Baking time might need to increase, so pay attention to the signs.

 STORING